songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Acknowlegements

 Thanks for your reading this long boring blog.
 Thanks for the supports for our group as I have a little time to imagine something having no connection with my academic stuffs.
 I also thanks the Lake data from our group and the data of island attributes which comes from the [Gutianshan plot](http://blog.sciencenet.cn/blog-267448-463699.html).
 I just run the anaysis anyway as they have no relations.
 I thanks for <a href="https://gist.github.com/sixf/9488518">this tutorial</a> providing the original code of this analyses.
-The code of this blog could be downloaded from [here](https://github.com/sixf/TIL-model-selection/archive/master.zip).
+The code of this blog could be downloaded from [here](http://sixf.org/files/code/2014/mumin.txt)(updated) or [here](https://github.com/sixf/TIL-model-selection/archive/master.zip)(expired).
 Feel free to leave any reviews below as you are exactly the referee.
 Thanks!

 ## References